-The WP1624 is able to split wood up to 24" (61 cm) in length.
-See Specifications on page 66 for more product information.
+The WP1624 can split wood up to 24" (61 cm) in length.
+See Specifications on page 67 for more product information.

-Safe, efficient and trouble free operation of your Wallenstein wood processor requires that you and anyone else who will be using or maintaining the wood processor, read and understand the Safety, Operation, Maintenance and Trouble Shooting information contained within the Operator's Manual.
+Safe, efficient, and trouble-free operation of your Wallenstein wood processor requires that you and anyone else who will be using or maintaining the wood processor, read and understand the Safety, Operation, Maintenance and Trouble Shooting information contained within the Operator's Manual.

 Keep this manual handy for frequent reference and to pass on to new operators or owners.
-Call your Wallenstein dealer or the Distributor if you need assistance, information or additional copies of the manuals.
+Call your Wallenstein dealer or the Distributor if you need assistance, information, or additional copies of the manuals.